 Foo 3 (notice the space in the original column name) is renamed into

 Foo3.
 This illustrates how an incorrect column name can be turned into a correct one.
 It is also important to note that vector variable names do not allow for spaces.
-For the sake of concision, we did not include any further renamed pairings, but actually, as long as the pairings are properly delimited by a comma, there is no limit to the number of renaming operations that can take place for any single file.
+For the sake of concision, we did not include any further renamed pairings, but actually, as long as the pairings are properly separated on different lines (or delimited by a comma), there is no limit to the number of renaming operations that can take place for any single file.
 In practice, renaming a column can be useful for making a script more readable, but it can also be used to make the required adjustments when it is necessary to consolidate multiple files into one table, while these files have inconsistent column names.

 For example, let’s assume that the order history is split between two files.
 First, we have